Reconciling scaling of the optical conductivity of cuprate superconductors with Planckian resistivity and specific heat: Study of the Planckian model ( )

 At low enough temperature, the derivative of the Fermi function is sharply peaked at $\varepsilon=0$ and the denominator in the function to integrate can be approximated by its value at $\varepsilon=0$.
 Since the imaginary part of the self-energy is an even function of $\varepsilon$, the term in square brackets becomes $1-d\mathrm{Re}\,\Sigma(\varepsilon)/d\varepsilon|_{\varepsilon=0}=1/Z$.
 Furthermore, Eq.~(\ref{eq:Sigma}) gives $\mathrm{Im}\,\Sigma(0)=-2\pi g \kB T$, leading to

 This has the usual dissipative ($\mathrm{Re}\,\sigma>\mathrm{Im}\,\sigma$) Drude structure with a scattering time $\tau=\hbar/(4\pi g \kB T)$, corresponding to a $T$-linear resistivity.
-The coefficient $A$ of the resistivity deduced from Eq.~(\ref{eq:sigma1}) is smaller than the exact result Eq.~(\ref{eq:A}) by a factor $7\zeta(3)/\pi^2=0.853$.
-The predictions of Eq.~(\ref{eq:sigma1}) with $1/Z$ given by Eq.~(\ref{eq:mqp}) are displayed in Fig.~\ref{fig:fig9} as the thick lines in the regime (I).
+The coefficient $A$ of the resistivity deduced from Eq.~(\ref{eq:sigma1}) is smaller than the exact result, Eq.~(\ref{eq:A}) of the main text, by a factor $7\zeta(3)/\pi^2=0.853$.
+The predictions of Eq.~(\ref{eq:sigma1}) with $1/Z$ given by Eq.~(\ref{eq:mqp}) are displayed in \EDF~\ref{fig:fig9} as the thick lines in the regime (I).

 In the regimes (II) and (III), the frequency is large compared with temperature and we can therefore replace the Fermi functions by their expression at $T=0$:

 At the second line, we have approximated the function to integrate by its value in the middle of the integration window, noting that the real (imaginary) part of $\Sigma(\varepsilon)$ is odd (even) in $\varepsilon$~---~provided that the constant $\mathrm{Re}\,\Sigma(0)$ is subtracted from $\Sigma(\varepsilon)$, which is implicit in Eq.~(\ref{eq:sigma23}).
 The condition $\hbar\omega\gg \kB T$ allows us to use Eq.~(\ref{eq:ReSigma1}) and the asymptotic form $S(x)=|x|$ when evaluating $\mathrm{Im}\,[-2\Sigma(\hbar\omega/2)]=\pi g\min(\hbar\omega,2\Lambda)$.
 In the regime (III), the real part of $\Sigma(\hbar\omega/2)$ disappears from the conductivity because the right-hand side of Eq.~(\ref{eq:ReSigma1}) drops as $\Lambda/\varepsilon$, such that we arrive at the following approximation: